JosephHeydorn/MakeCode-Tutorials/docs/projects/Second-Time.md

 ## Step 5

-Lastly for this step, lets have the word seconds display on the screen.
+Lastly for this step, let's have the word seconds display on the screen.
 We are going to do exactly the same thing as last time except change the text to "Seconds: " and set it to P0 - P24

 ```blocks
 let NumberOfSeconds = 0